hrbosker/hrbosker.github.io/content/join-us/student-opportunities.md

   css_class:
 ---

 Students regularly contribute to our research in various projects.
 If the project is successful, they may also serve as co-authors on journal articles and/or proceedings papers describing the study outcomes.
 We primarily host student projects from the **Cognitive Neuroscience (CNS) master program** and the **Psychology bachelor program** of Radboud University.
-These include [BA theses](#ba-thesis), [BA honours projects](#honours), [lab rotations](#lab-rotations), [internships](#internships), and [MA theses](#ma-thesis), specified below.
+These include [BA theses](#ba-thesis), [lab rotations](#lab-rotations), [internships](#internships), and [MA theses](#ma-thesis), specified below.
 Individual requests to host such projects are typically accepted: just [send me an email](/contact/) and let's meet!

 Examples of student projects include: